fraktalfan/TrayMenu/README.md

 To include the Windows system folders "Desktop" and "Start menu" there is the setting "Include" in the "Settings" menu since version 1.1.

 ## Updates

+### Version 1.2 (03.08.2023)

+* New: Show separators between folders and files if option "Folders first" is enabled.
+* New: Shell (Explorer) context menu for non-folder items.

 ### Version 1.1 (02.08.2023)